Kodular/Documentation/docs/components/media/ocr.md

 |:----:|:-------:|
 |boolean|False|

-A searchable PDF file is a PDF file that includes text that can be searched upon using the standard Adobe Reader “search” functionality.
+_A searchable PDF file is a PDF file that includes text that can be searched upon using the standard Adobe Reader “search” functionality.
 In addition, the text can be selected and copied from the PDF.
 In this case the JSON response of the API contains a download link for the the searchable PDF.
-This download link is valid for one hour, than all data is removed from the OCR servers.
+This download link is valid for one hour, than all data is removed from the OCR servers._

 ### Language

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('OCR', 'Language')]]